agpascoe/MLPipe_template/README.md

 # MLPipe_template
 Template for di-factory Pipeline

-Steps:
+## Steps:
-1. Clone repository
-2. Activate VDC
-3. Load data
-4. Preprocessing
-5. Feature engineering
-6. Training
-7. Model Evaluation
-8. CD Automation (4..7)
-9. Experiments evaluation
-10. CI Automation (3..9)
-11. Deployment
-12. Model updating for new data

 0. General Considerations
+2. Clone repository
+3. Activate VDC
+4. Load data
+5. Preprocessing
+6. Feature engineering
+7. Training
+8. Model Evaluation
+9. CD Automation (4..7)
+10. Experiments evaluation
+11. CI Automation (3..9)
+12. Deployment
+13. Model updating for new data

+## Contents:
+### 0. General Considerations
 * Use anaconda as a local environment
 * Use jupyter notebooks as a local tool for data exploration and modeling at first steps
 * Use mlflow as tool for model tracking